KQM-git/TCL/docs/characters/anemo/kaedehara-kazuha.md

 **Notes**

 * Kazuha's **Chihayaburu** (Hold) can cause certain enemies to take Fall DMG.
-* By double tapping your glider as soon as you've tapped your skill on Kazuha, you can shorten the air time thereby landing on the ground a little bit faster if you don't intend to plunge (for example if you want to reapply VV shred to some frozen enemies but you don't want to shatter them).
+* By double tapping your glider as soon as you've tapped your skill on Kazuha, you can shorten the air time thereby landing on the ground a little bit faster if you don't intend to plunge (for example if you want to reapply VV shred to some Frozen enemies but you don't want to shatter them).
 * Some forms of interruption after casting **Chihayaburu** may cause the ability to cast **Midare Ranzan** to persist up to 10s without remaining airborne.
 * Plunging immediately after a tap E guarantees a high plunge while waiting might give low plunge damage.
 * Absorption priority: Pyro > Hydro > Electro > Cryo